 Earn your Master of Fine Arts in Creative Writing and Poetics from Naropa’s Jack Kerouac School of Disembodied Poetics.
-Here, you’ll join a thriving community of fellow writers and artist in creative risk-taking, lively critique, and engaging literary studies across genres and forms.
+At JKS, you’ll join a thriving community of writers and artist working across genres and forms in our open-genre program.

-Founded in 1974 by Allen Ginsberg and Anne Waldman, the Jack Kerouac School of Disembodied Poetics values not just the craft but also the spirit of writing.
+Founded in 1974 by Allen Ginsberg and Anne Waldman, the Jack Kerouac School of Disembodied Poetics values the craft and spirit of writing.
 As the only MFA Creative Writing degree in the United States culminating in critical and creative theses, writers enter the world ready to take their work to the next level from academia to publishing, performance, and community building.

-Our graduate creative writing program alumni go on to publish across literary fields and to develop careers as professors, publishers, podcasters, artistic rebels, and more.
+Our graduate creative writing program alumni go on to publish across literary fields, start small presses, pursue PhDs, and careers as professors, publishers, podcasters, artistic rebels, and more.

 with your counselor